-Students will be able to enjoy three class parties each year (Fall, Winter, Spring).
-Parties are for the students only.
+Students will be able to enjoy three parties per year - Fall, Winter, and Spring.
+Parties are for students only.
 We invite you to participate by providing treats and/or drinks.
-Your child's teacher will let you know if anything is needed for celebrations.
+Your child's teacher will let you know if anything is needed for each celebration.